 I may not be able to answer all of your questions in an article since Persian Foods are numberless because of the diverse climate our country has but I try my best to bring the important points here.
 The vast land of Persia and the various ethnic groups have made Iran a formidable destination for culinary tourism.
 You can spend more than a month in Iran and still be amazed of what you see in front of you on a flowery table cloth in every corner of this land.

 Food is an important part in Iranian life style.
 Meal times are the best time for family members to get together.
 Mothers spend morning hours in kitchen to gather all the family members on a colorful Persian tablecloth containing delicious foods.

 Iran is a Halal destination; most of the foods in Iran are in the category of Halal Food.
 Halal is referring to the food allowed by Islam rules, although you can find other meals like pork meat which are forbidden in Islam.

 The most known Iranian food is Polo, Persian Rice.
-Most of Iranian families eat rice every single days of their life, me for example, so In Iranian food Menu you can find the combination of Persian rice with different kinds of stews, Kebabs or even fruits like cherry.
+Most of the Iranian families eat rice every single day of their life, Me for example!, so In Iranian food Menu, you can find the combination of Persian rice with different kinds of stews, Kebabs or even fruits like cherry.
 The preparation of Polo in Iran is different from other countries, a combination of cooking tricks!

 Now it’s time to talk about Meat Kebabs which are very important in the classic Persian diet.
 Kebabs are mostly served with Polo (or as we also say: Chelo), the most popular meats are ground lamb that will make Koobideh Kebab.
 You can find different kinds of Kebab in almost every restaurant so try not to get “Over Kebab” by the end of your Iran visit!